jdschi/gadgetbridge2mqtt/README.md

 and **Allow GATT interaction through BLE Intent API**

 ## Settings in Home Assistant companion app:
 Notifications must be working on your phone.
 Unfortunately, that can be very phone specific, and change with updates.
 Many users rely unknowingly on using Google Services, which seems to be a default fallback for other problems.
-My phone has no Google Services, so I go to side panel Settings -> Companion App -> Services & devices, and click on the Home phone name, which is the only entry from my single server.
-There I set Persistent Connection to "On home network only".
+My phone has no Google Services, so I go to side panel **Settings -> Companion App -> Services & devices**, and click on the Home phone name, which is the only entry from my single server.
+There I set **Persistent Connection** to "On home network only".
 Others use "Never".
-However, if you are using the minimal version of the app, then "Never" will not work.
+However, if you are using the minimal version of the app, then "Never" will probably not work.
 I cannot help you with this.

    Notifications are how HA talks to Gadgetbridge through the companion app.